 At its most basic, a good value bet strategy will give you an edge over the bookmaker.
 Let’s see how you can maximise that edge now.
 We’ll start by defining what a value bet actually is.

-Key to any value bet strategy is the ability to accurately assess probability.
+The key to any value bet strategy is the ability to accurately assess probability.
 Once you have had a value bet explained to you this becomes very clear.
-This is why sporting knowledge is so important, because it is only by being an expert on a sport that you can hope to assess probability accurately.
+This is why sporting knowledge is so important because it is only by being an expert on a sport that you can hope to assess probability accurately.

 This means that if you saw a bookie offering odds of 2/1 on the coin landing as a head you would jump at the chance to bet on it.
 Now you have had this very simple type of value bet explained you should be able to grasp the fundamentals of a good value bet strategy.

 Obviously, now that you have had a value bet explained to you, you will hopefully understand that you need to be able to read bookies’ odds properly.
 Without being able to understand odds, you have no hope of being able to accurately assess relative probabilities and enjoy success.